Kushmitha-VV/Kushmitha-VV/README.md

 # 💫 About Me:
-Python and Web Developer<br>I'm working as an intern in Yuga Yatra Retail
+Python and Web Developer<br>I'm working as an intern in skillcraft technology and furture interns.
+Former intern at yuga yatra retail opc pvt Ltd.

 ## 🌐 Socials: